DSLA Protocol v1.3 is here

 Here is a summary of the in-house innovations included in DSLA Protocol v1.3:

-Risk Prediction Markets, enabling developers, users, and liquidity providers to trade risk with each other using Decentralized Service Level Agreements (SLA);
+- Risk Hedging, enabling developers, users, and liquidity providers to trade risk with each other using Decentralized Service Level Agreements (SLA);

 Reliability Forecasts, enabling third-party risk assessment at a glance, through the wisdom of the SLA marketplace and its participants;

-A Triple Token Design, to separate the functions of SLA enforcement, and tokenisation of LONG/SHORT SLA positions;
+A Triple Token Design, to separate the functions of SLA enforcement, and tokenisation of SLA positions;

-SLA Staking Rewards, to incentivise the creation of decentralized service level agreements, and the availability of subsequent reliability forecasts;
+SLA Maintenance Rewards, to incentivise the creation of decentralized service level agreements, and the availability of subsequent reliability forecasts;

 Native Token Burns, everytime a SLA is verified, to ensure the long-term sustainability of DSLA Protocol and utility of DSLA Token;